 You can create a playdough literacy center that lasts all year long.
-This is how I set up, organized and maintained a playdough word work center in my kindergarten classroom.
+This is how I set up, organized, and maintained a playdough word work center in my kindergarten classroom.

-It's my belief that students learn faster and are more successful when they can manipulate things.
+First, can I explain that it’s my belief that students learn faster and are more successful when they can manipulate things.
 This same belief applies to literacy skills.

 When students can manipulate objects (not just handling paper or worksheets) it feels more like play and is more age-appropriate.

-It begs the question - how much more manipulative can you get than play dough?
+It begs the question – how much more manipulative can you get than play dough?
+Seriously.

 I was determined to create a literacy center that taught students some key things... and not just how to play with playdough (which I knew if not carefully constructed, they would default to).

-So, the set up for this playdough center needs to be simple, age-appropriate and also offer choice.
+So, the setup for this playdough center needs to be simple, age-appropriate, and also offer choice.

 If you don't offer students choice - you end up with behavior problems, lack of motivation and students won't differentiate work for themselves.